small business restructure rollover

-The small business restructure rollover offers significant benefits to small businesses that are restructuring their affairs.
+The small business restructure rollover offers significant benefits to small businesses restructuring their affairs.
+Understanding the tax consequences is crucial for small businesses considering restructuring, as they affect their financial planning and compliance with Australian tax laws.

 However, the Australian Tax Office (ATO) enforces strict guidelines and eligibility criteria.

-The objective behind introducing the small business restructure rollover (SBRR) was to allow for flexibility if small business owners wanted to restructure their business.
+The objective behind introducing the small business restructure rollover (SBRR) is to allow flexibility for small business owners who want to restructure their businesses.

 The SBRR framework essentially allows small businesses to transfer active assets to the new business entity without triggering an income tax liability.